personalrobotics/finchdrama/text/_sources/libref.txt

   against the server clock.
 This allows clients to adjust the command to their own local clocks using their individual skew estimations

+``clock skew for server []``
+  Retrieve the clock skew estimate from the server descriptor.
+This represents the number of seconds by which the local time is ahead of the server time.
+If the value is negative, the local time is behind.
+This estimate is adjusted during each server transaction.

 Utility Functions
 -----------------

 ``current time``
   Returns the current local clock time in seconds to millisecond precision.
-  This is 'epoch' time, the number of seconds since January 1, 1970.
+  This is 'epoch' time, the number of seconds since midnight of January 1, 1970.